NITI pegs India's gig workforce at 2.35 cr by FY30; pitches for social security measures | Business

 The report titled 'India's Booming Gig and Platform Economy' further said gig workers are expected to form 6.7 percent of the non-agricultural workforce or 4.1 percent of the total livelihood in India by 2029-30.

+Gig workers can be broadly classified into the platform and non-platform workers.
+Platform workers are those whose work is based on online software apps or digital platforms while non-platform gig workers are generally casual wage workers, working part-time or full-time.

+Gig workers prefer a flexible work schedule, typically with low to middle levels of education.
+Income through gig work is not their primary source of income and they are often holding another regular job.

-According to the report, it is estimated that in 2020-21, 77 lakh workers were engaged in the gig economy and they constituted 2.6 percent of the nonagricultural workforce or 1.5 percent of the total workforce in India.
+According to the NITI report, it is estimated that in 2020-21, 77 lakh workers were engaged in the gig economy and they constituted 2.6 percent of the non-agricultural workforce or 1.5 percent of the total workforce in India.

 Similarly, it estimated that there were 68 lakh gig workers in 2019-20, using both principal and subsidiary status, forming 2.4 percent of the non-farm workforce or 1.3 percent of the total workers in India.